ghjeong12/ghjeong12.github.io/_posts/2019-01-15-image-captioning.md

 ### To do list

 * Paper 1
-  * Bottom up and top down for image captioning and VQA
+  * Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering
+  * Motivation
+    * While top-down visual attention mechanisms are used widely in image cationing and VQA, bottom-up mechanisms were not that famous.
+    * The bottom-up mechanism (based on Faster R-CNN) will be able to provide more various image regions.
 * Paper 2
   * Recurrent fusion network for image captioning